 One reason behind delaying a payment could be dissatisfaction at the client’s end.
 This may be because of delayed or sub-standard products or services.

 Find out problems if any in the invoicing workflow.
-This needs to checked at the client’s end and at your end as well.
+This needs to check at the client’s end and at your end as well.

 Use A Collection Service

 You can also hire a debt collection agency to ensure that the receivables are being collected on time.
 In the case of situations where nothing else is working, you can take the help of your lawyer to help you recover the payment.

 Related Post: Digital Agencies: How to Keep A Healthy Cash Flow

 You need to clearly communicate the expectations you have from your client – as far as payments are concerned.
 This will always keep them alert about your payments.
 The more assertive you are about the importance of payments, the better will it be.

 As a business owner, you really need to be stringent about your payments.
 If a certain client consistently defaulting on the payments front, then you need to stop supplying products and services to that client.
 You might lose some business in the short run but this will be really rewarding for long-term business success.